christopherfujino/micro.build/README.md

 implicitly executed).
 Targets specify zero or more target dependencies which are recursively validated to be up to date before the current target is executed.

+Note: a particular target is guaranteed to run at most once in a build, even if it is depended on multiple times and its fingerprint has been invalidated by another build (or a target does not provide a fingerprint).
+This means that if one target produces side effects that affect the execution of another target, the order targets are executed may matter, although this order is not guaranteed to be stable (other than declared dependencies are guaranteed to run before dependent targets).
+If side effects from target A affects the execution of target B, target B should declare target A as its dependency.

 ### Context Stack

 ## MBScript